AdobeDocs/campaign-classic.en/help/integrations/using/configuring-the-integration-with-adobe-target.md

 ---
 product: campaign
-title: Configuring the integration with Adobe Target
+title: Configure the integration with Adobe Target
-description: Configuring the integration with Adobe Target
+description: Learn how to configure the integration with Adobe Target
 audience: integrations
 content-type: reference
 topic-tags: adobe-target